-Automated Cleaning for Additive Manufacturing
+Highly flexible Cleaning Solutions for Additive Manufacturing

-MAFAC develops this process for you: water-based, adaptable, and powered by patented technologies.
 For reproducible cleanliness and secure integration into your AM process chain.

 Verifying Cleanliness.
 Aligned with Target Industry Standards.